corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-transactions.md

 ### Time windows

-You may only want a proposed transaction to be approved during a certain period if time.
+You may only want a proposed transaction to be approved during a certain period of time.
 For example:

 * An option that can only be exercised after a certain date.
 * A bond that may only be redeemed before its expiry date.